 Societal outreach & impact

-I greatly enjoy investing in creative ways to engage society in science.
-I am passionate about sharing scientific knowledge and sparking society’s curiosity, through media interviews, video's, populair-scientific papers, blogs and public lectures.
+We greatly enjoy investing in creative ways to engage society in science.
+We are passionate about sharing scientific knowledge and sparking society’s curiosity, through media interviews, video's, populair-scientific papers, blogs and public lectures.

 Media appearances